The 3 Tiers of ERP Explained: Definition and Examples

 There are a few things you need to know to determine which tier you will need:

-• Business Goals: The first step is to consider how you will use the ERP.
+• Business Goals: The first step is considering how you will use the ERP.
 What are the goals?
 Is it meant to automate time-consuming, manual processes?
 Or are you looking to consolidate multiple workflows into one centralized solution?

-• Organization Size: Consider two key numbers: how many total employees does your organization have and how many active users will need access to the ERP.
+• Organization Size: Consider two key numbers: the total number of employees in your organization and the number of active users needing access to the ERP.

 • Implementation Timeline: When do you need your ERP up and running?
-Tier 2 and Tier 3 solutions will be ready faster than a Tier 1 product.
+Tier 2 and Tier 3 solutions will launch faster than a Tier 1 product.

-• Resources: This goes beyond just budgetary concerns.
-Does your organization have the physical hardware for top of the line software?
+• Resources: This goes beyond budgetary concerns.
+Does your organization have the physical hardware for top-of-the-line software?
 Do you have a team in place to streamline implementation?

-• Integrations: This is related to your business goals.
+• Integrations: These are related to your business goals.
 Is the ERP intended to cover everything?
 Or will you still need integrations, including legacy systems, for certain departments?

-• Scalability: If your company is planning to grow, you should look for an ERP which can scale with you.
+• Scalability: If your company plans to grow, you should look for an ERP that can scale with you.

 Fortunately, the actual tier classification is not as important these days.
-Many ERP systems are able to scale as companies grow, meaning no more switching software.
-For example, Microsoft has ERP products which fit into all three tiers.
-Companies can start with Business Central and expand into Finance and Operations without the extra hassle of finding, buying, and implementing a brand new ERP.
+Many ERP systems can scale as companies grow, meaning no more switching software.
+For example, Microsoft has ERP products that fit into all three tiers.
+Companies can start with Business Central and expand into Finance and Operations without the extra hassle of finding, buying, and implementing a brand-new ERP.

 Another reason the tier classification system is fading is the rise of software customization.
 Add-on modules and third-party integrations make it possible to get a higher level of functionality from a Tier 2 or Tier 3 ERP without the need to purchase a Tier 1.